Updated October 16, 2019

 Last week the Trump administration announced it was proposing rolling back an Obamacare rule, allowing short term health insurance plans, also known as temporary plans, to extend coverage to 364 days instead of the current 90-day limitation on policies.
 Health and Human Services (HHS) Secretary Alex Azar lauded the move by the administration saying, “Americans need more choices in health insurance so they can find coverage that meets their needs.”

-The debate over short term health plans has been a divisive topic for advocates of the Affordable Care Act (ACA) who are pushing to keep Obamacare the law of the land while restrictions on plans such as short term medical are eased.
+The debate over short term medical insurance has been a divisive topic for advocates of the Affordable Care Act (ACA) who are pushing to keep Obamacare the law of the land while restrictions on plans such as short term medical are eased.
 Why are looser restrictions a concern?
 Some fear healthy individuals will flock to short term plans, abandoning their ACA coverage and making the federal and state exchanges older and sicker, which increases the cost of insurance.
 While that scenario might make logistical sense on paper, it’s not necessarily the case when dealing with human beings who have an assortment of opinions, reasons and convictions for choosing to buy an ACA plan or not.

 Editor’s Note: The limits on short term health insurance coverage duration did pass, and short term plans can now be purchased for up to 364-days depending on your state of residence.